PeterWinzell/GDP-melco/report/report.md

 The goal with this implementation is to provide the W3C VISS specification with a reference.
 This means that we are prioritizing specification feature implementation and will not enforce any performance optimizing on this design.
 Furthermore , we are not imposing nor are we suggesting any other security layers other than those specified.
 For production both performance optimization and layered security would have to be added.

 When selecting the Qt platform as the basis for the server implementation we argued that the Qt framework since v 5.4 inlcudes a web socket api, and since the Qt platform is currently one of the prefered application frameworks on Linux based infotainment platforms is a natural choice.
 Furthermore, Qt allows for rapid testing and development outside the actual target platform - it is a cross-platform development tool.
+Keeping the server implementation within Qt facilitates portability to other base platforms and systems.

 Figure 1 shows the basic architectural design with applications on top and the signal sources at the bottom, or if you prefer applications in the north and signals sources south.